awwright/http-progress/README.md

 ## Node.js Proof-of-Concept

 This includes a proof-of-concept written for Node.js.
-As of Node.js v12.4.0, a patch is required to expose headers in 1xx intermediate status requests.
+As of Node.js v12.4.0, a patch is required to expose headers in 1xx interim status requests.

 * demo/client-lib.js - Simple library similar to Node.js http.request
 * demo/httpd.js - Server implementing resumable requests, the byteranges PATCH type, and progress of long-running responses, and a test suite with various endpoints that respond in different ways